-Q. Does the Commission have an anticipated number of grants that it intends to award either by region, or among the six grant categories?
+Q. Does the Commission have an anticipated number of grants that it intends to award?

 The Commission is interested in funding a range of proposals and will consider geographic balance in awarding grants.
 The Commission, however, has no numerical expectations for awarding grants at this time.